 All had creature comforts we take for granted today with near universal fitment of air conditioning, power windows and locks, six-way power seats and vanity mirrors.
 Many were equipped with automatic temperature control, tilt and telescoping steering columns, leather upholstery, power vent windows, automatic headlamps and cornering lights.
-With the single exception of the 1965-1968 Mustang 2+2; the Eldorado, Riviera, Thunderbird, and Toronado were the only American cars of the 1960s to offer windows-up flow-through cabin ventilation.
+With the exception of the 1965-1968 Mustang 2+2 and certain models of the Ford LTD, the Eldorado, Riviera, Thunderbird, and Toronado were the only American cars of the 1960s to offer windows-up flow-through ventilation.

 Many early-sixties Cadillacs and Rivieras were equipped with an optional Delco Four-Note (A-C-D-F) horn set incorporating an 18-inch low-C linear trumpet producing a melodious signal both compelling and authoritative.

 Interior furnishings were appropriately lavish, incorporating delightful extravagances including novel and highly stylized instrument displays, overhead consoles, and on 1966 Cadillacs, available heated seats.
 Most models had four ashtrays, those in the front discreetly illuminated and sized to accommodate a generously proportioned cigar.